Swim tracking guide

-How should parents read swim meet results?
+How to read swim meet results

 Direct answer

-Parents should read swim meet results by checking the swimmer, event, stroke, distance, course, final time, date, round and any split times.
+Read swim meet results by checking the swimmer, event, stroke, distance, course, final time, date, round and any split times.
 Then compare the final time with the swimmer's existing PB for the same event and course.

 Start with event and course